emiemi22/PharmacyProject/README.md

 # PharmacyProject
-Here I am developing an online pharmacy.
+ I am developing an online pharmacy.
 Now the project is in developing on the backend side using SpringBoot.

 The project is structurated in API Layer, Service Layer and Data Access Layer.
 For API Layer it is used classes, e.g:ProductController where the requests are divided in categories: GET, POST, DELETE;